anshul942528/tic-tac-toe/README.md

 # My approach to design this game

-First of all when I thought of this game, the picture on mind was
+First of all when I thought of this game, the picture on my mind was
 1. A board
 2. 2 Players
 3. 2 Symbols (1 for each player)